ceva-dsp/sh2/README.md

-# SH2 Sensorhub driver for MCU application (No RTOS version)
+# SH2 Sensorhub driver for MCU application

 The files in this repository provide application-level SH2 sensor hub functionality.